Pessimistic Off-Policy Optimization for Learning to Rank: Lower Confidence Bounds on Attraction Probabilities

 \subsection{Frequentist Lower Confidence Bounds}

 If the prior of $\theta_a$ is unknown or poorly estimated, Bayesian estimates could be biased.
-In this case, Hoeffding's inequality would be preferred, as it provides a confidence interval for any random variable on $[0, 1]$.
+In this case, Hoeffding's inequality \citep{vershynin_high-dimensional_2018} would be preferred, as it provides a confidence interval for any random variable on $[0, 1]$.
 Specifically, let $\theta_a$ be any value in $[0, 1]$, and all other quantities be defined as in the Bayesian estimator.
-Then a $1 - \delta$ LCB on $\theta_a$ is
+Then a $1 - \delta$ lower confidence bound on $\theta_a$ is

-where $\frac{n_{a, +}}{n_{a, +} + n_{a, -}}$ is the MLE, $n_a = n_{a, +} + n_{a, -}$, and event $\theta_a \leq L(a)$ occurs with probability at most $\delta$ \citep{vershynin2018high}.
+where $n_{a, +} / n_a$ is the MLE, $n_a = n_{a, +} + n_{a, -}$, and event $\theta_a \leq L(a)$ occurs with probability at most $\delta$ \citep{vershynin_high-dimensional_2018}.